pydiverse/pydiverse.colspec/docs/package/README.md

 ColSpec is the brain child of [dataframely](https://github.com/Quantco/dataframely).
 Large parts of the codebase is code duplicated from it.
 Unfortunately, integrating the SQL native validation into dataframely would have made it a less clean solution for people who just focus on Polars.
-Thus the decision was made replicate the same functionality in the pydiverse library collection also with the benefit to enable smoother integration with other pydiverse libraries.
+Thus the decision was made to replicate the same functionality in the pydiverse library collection also with the benefit to enable smoother integration with other pydiverse libraries.

 ## Usage